 END OF ROUND THREE

-Thanks for reading, and tune into next week’s Author Fight Club, where we’ll be welcoming Stephen King and Edgar Allen Poe into the ring!
+Thanks for reading, and tune in to next week’s Author Fight Club, where we’ll welcome Cassandra Clare and Rick Riordan into the ring to battle it out!